Filipe-Seixas/engi89_vpc_task/readme.md

 - Repeat for bastion subnet, NOT DB since it doesn't need to access the internet

 ## Creating the Security Groups

+- A security group is connected to ec2 instance, it's the firewall, used to allow and deny access to ports, we want to protect the instance.
+Network ACL is for whole network

+- Inbound Rules: who can access the instance, control what's coming in
+- Outbound Rules: What the instance can access, control what's going out

+- Stateful firewall: port open in one direction and the firewall will remember to allow the response to pass in the opposite direction
+	- SG are stateful
+	- ACLs are stateless.
+The network ACL checks all rules, if it gets to the end and doesn't get a match, it denies it

 - Go to Security Groups > Create SG